Process mining demonstration

 - add different perspectives, data (cost, cluster of product, customer etc..)

 If you’re unfamiliar with process mining and what it can do for you, I built an application, with sample data from an order to cash process, so that you can perform a walkthrough manipulate the reports and visualise how this can benefit your company.

 Click on the image to go to the application (open in a new tab as it is hosted on an different server)

 The application provides an example of different visualisations to track and continuously analyse your process.
 I implement this tool directly with your data, tailored to your specific processes and design to provide the insight and points of interest across the full range of your processes.

-If you want to know more and discuss how your organisation can benefit from it, please get in touch through the contact page!
+If you want to know more and discuss how your organisation can benefit from it, please get in touch through LinkedIn or Twitter see About page!